Nature Wise

 • An inspiration for other businesses

-The challenges came from the environment within which the garden is sited and also creating the ‘right’ balance between core business activities and maintenance.
+The biggest challenges came from the environment within which the garden is sited and also creating the ‘right’ balance between core business activities and maintenance.
 Would the bees thrive?
 Which plants are hardy, low maintenance and good for biodiversity?
-Can we allocate sufficient resource within weather windows? (we are after all, a steel company and not a botanical garden, so there is only so much time we can devote to the garden itself).
+Could they allocate sufficient resource within weather windows? (they are after all, a steel company and not a botanical garden, so there is only so much time they could devote to the garden itself).
 However the latter point is almost moot – where there’s a will there’s a way.

 On the workforce – I can’t think of a better project that’s communicated the values of sustainability and the importance of biodiversity, from materials re-use to eco-systems.